-This week I’m in sunny Bantry-on-the-Med for the West Cork Literary Festival, and I thought I’d attempt to do a daily update as it’s my first venture to a lit fest as a writer, and certainly my first time attending this particular one.
+This week I’m in sunny Bantry-on-the-Med for the West Cork Literary Festival, and I thought I’d attempt a daily update as it’s my first venture to a lit fest as a writer, not to mention my first time attending this particular one.
 My posts will be brief and probably incoherent because I’m exhausted.
 You have been warned.

 Each participant has been asked to bring along a scene from a work-in-progress that they feel needs work, and mine is one of the ones that will be workshopped tomorrow.
 I made the possibly foolish last-minute decision to bring along something very old rather than the book I’ve almost finished and is possibly more worthy of attention, but this is my version of living on the edge.
 Let’s see how perky I feel after my turn under the microscope!

 Most of the festival workshops are held at Bantry Community College, a huge new school built on the edge of town.
 It’s so new that Google Maps only gave general and very Irish type of directions (“Ah, sure, you’ll know it yourself when you get there.”
 And I did.).
 Be warned for future events that if you’re staying locally and getting about on foot, it’s a stiff walk uphill to reach it.